 Branding a destination today increasingly requires digging into a complex range of physical, emotional, and aesthetic characteristics, from unique local architecture, to attractions and the ever more important, people that give the destination its local character and flavor.
 Visit Santa Barbara wanted to tap into its local passion and share that unique feeling of being in Santa Barbara to inspire new audiences to add the destination as part of their consideration set.

-Sparkloft and Visit Santa Barbara also developed a teaser and timed release strategy to build interest and anticipation among social fans as each episode was released.
-Each video was promoted before launch with Instagram teasers, and post launch additional segments featured “leftover” footage that was posted to the content plan.
+Sparkloft also developed a teaser strategy to build interest and anticipation among social fans before episodes were released.
+Each video was promoted before launch on Instagram.
+Post launch, additional segments featured “leftover” footage that was also posted to the social channels.

-At the end of the campaign, social posts asked users to continue the conversation and share their own #SBstory
+At the end of the campaign, social posts asked users to continue the conversation and share their own #SBstory.

 At the beginning of campaign, Visit Santa Barbara and Sparkloft set a goal to focus on generating reach and most efficient targeted cost-per-view of the video series.
 The campaign successfully generated 1.6 million impressions and generated more than 540,000 organic and paid video views during its four week run.
 The video advertising optimization and targeting strategy generated an impressive Facebook cost per view of $.01 and $.012 cost-per-view on Youtube.